Technical Support Division: Structure and logistics

 TSD fulfilled no government requirements and was an ad hoc unit with no official sanction or war establishment authorization.
 This meant no soldier could be attached to the unit, and hence were attached to military intelligence unit 25.
 However, they did not report to the Brigadier in-charge of MI-25 and reported directly to the Chief of Army Staff.
 The unit began with either four officers and thirty two men or six officers, five JCOs and 30 men, according to different accounts.
 The TSD was approved in writing through an operational directive by then Defense Minister, A.K Antony.

-These men were picked by Colonel Bakshi.
+These men were picked by Colonel Hunny Bakshi.
 The officers selected included: